-The Patient & Family Experience Advisor program engages patients and their caregivers as advisors in our efforts to improve the total health care experience.
+The Patient and Family Experience Advisor program engages patients and their caregivers as advisors in our efforts to improve the total health care experience.
 Advisors share their unique perspectives with health system leadership, faculty and staff by representing the “voice” of patients and families.

-What Are Patient & Family Experience Advisors?
+What Are Patient and Family Experience Advisors?

 Patient and Family Experience Advisors are volunteers who may serve various Ohio State medical facilities.